estruyf/blog-content/content/posts/recap-of-the-year-2025.md

 A huge part of this creative rediscovery was shifting how I work with AI.
 I moved from simple prompt engineering to an **"agentic-first" workflow**.
 I stopped just asking for code snippets and started treating AI as a partner in the development process.

 The Bing wallpaper app, for instance, was purely created with GitHub Copilot and coding agents.
 I defined what I wanted and the technology stack, and we built it together.
 This new workflow allowed me to be more ambitious.
 I built **FrameFit**, a macOS screenshot utility, in just three hours.
 It wasn't about replacing my skills; it was about removing the friction between an idea and its execution.

+## Getting interviewed by AI

+One of the experiments I ran this year was changing how I write.
+Inspired by [Daniela Petruzalek](https://bsky.app/profile/danicat83.bsky.social)'s Speedgrapher, I started using AI not just to generate text, but to **interview me**.

+I created a set of [Ghostwriter Agents](https://github.com/estruyf/ghostwriter-agents-ai) that work across GitHub Copilot, VS Code, and Claude.
+The process is simple: an AI agent interviews me about a topic, asking open-ended questions to capture the context and narrative.
+Then, another agent analyzes my writing style (my "voice"), and a third agent combines the transcript and voice profile to draft the post.

+The process reshaped my writing: it makes me explain the reasons behind my choices and teases out the narratives that vanish in a blank editor.
+This post began as an AI-led interview that I later edited and shaped into the final draft.

 ## From passion project to sustainable future